lezhnev74/lessthan12ms.com/texts/20200221-maintainbale-web-1-complexity/compexity.md

 the long run, more reliable to design a well decoupled, and tested code.
 It is our responsibility to keep our codebase easy to understand.
 There are, of course, tools, and practices, and processes that help us.
 We will review them in future texts.

+## Follow-up Questions
+- Why clients force us to push new software as fast as possible?
+- Why understanding an existing system takes more and more effort through time?
+- What is a quick solution in software development, what are cons and pros or applying them?
+- What design approach can help us to limit complexity of a system?